dakshrwt-io/RAG_TOOL-For-Smolagents-Framework/README.md

 ________________________________________
 ▶️ Usage

-Open ->  Notebook_Test.ipynb in Jupyter and execute step by step.
+Open ->  Notebook_Test.ipynb in Jupyter and execute step by step.(Not for now) OR
 Run the script-> run agent_script.py in your vs code or any ide.

 Example query inside the agent: